 According to the May 18 memo from Nickel, when encrypted and unencrypted radios are on the same talkgroup, all communication becomes unencrypted, which creates an opportunity for personally identifiable information to be inadvertently transmitted.
-However, the memo, which was obtained by this news organization, also noted that the Department of Justice has no regulatory authority over the SVRIA and so there is a "low level of concern of any adverse impacts" of personally identifiable information being inadvertently transmitted on a shared interoperability talkgroup.
+However, the memo, which was obtained by the Weekly, also noted that the Department of Justice has no regulatory authority over the SVRIA and so there is a "low level of concern of any adverse impacts" of personally identifiable information being inadvertently transmitted on a shared interoperability talkgroup.

 It emphasized that the agency's interoperability features "will remain available to all members no matter their encryption status."

-Nickel told this news organization on Thursday that dispatchers can address a situation in which some departments use unencrypted channels by putting all individual radios into an encrypted talkgroup and then patching them into an interoperability talkgroup.
-He emphasized that his agency does not have a position on encryption and is primarily concerned about the ability of agencies to work together major incidents.
+Nickel told the Weekly on Thursday that dispatchers can address a situation in which some departments use unencrypted channels by putting all individual radios into an encrypted talkgroup and then patching them into an interoperability talkgroup.
+He emphasized that his agency does not have a position on encryption and is primarily concerned about the ability of agencies to work together during major incidents.

 "We exist to provide interoperable communication," Nickel said.
 "I shared it with all the police chiefs.
 No matter your encryption status, if you need to talk to the other agencies with interoperability talkgroups — it's going to work whether encrypted or not, and we're going to work with you whether you're encrypted or not."